Cervical cancer — the nation’s third most common gynecological cancer — is on the decrease as the result of two advancements:

 Despite these advancements, doctors in western Pennsylvania have seen an increase in the number of women in their 30s and 40s with advanced cervical cancer.

-This increase affects mainly uninsured or underinsured women who are African-American, refugees, or live in rural areas, according to Robert P. Edwards, MD, an expert in gynecologic cancers at Magee-Women’s Hospital of UPMC.
+This increase affects mainly uninsured or underinsured women who are Black, refugees, or live in rural areas, according to Robert P. Edwards, MD, an expert in gynecologic cancers at Magee-Women’s Hospital of UPMC.

 “The key reasons for the uptick in cervical cancer among these groups of women are that they have not seen a doctor for an annual exam and they did not receive the HPV vaccine when they were young,” says Dr. Edwards.